An Interview with Therapeutic Mom Christine Moers

 Tell us a bit about you and your family.

 We were foster parents for 2 years after Precious.
-We were foster parents for babies in Precious’ situation with that agency, babies who were domestic placements.
-For whatever reason, they hadn’t identified a match or a home yet, and they needed foster care.
+We were foster parents for babies in Precious’ situation with that agency, babies who were domestic placements who, for whatever reason, they hadn’t identified a match or a home yet, and they needed foster care.
 Every baby we had was placed with an adoptive home through the domestic program.
-So we basically became the kind of foster parents that our daughter got to receive.
+We basically became the kind of foster parents that our daughter got to receive.
 So we had been through foster parent training.

 It’s always a long story, but that’s how we ended up both times going into it planning to adopt from foster care, and we ended up with a domestic placement and then a private placement.
 It’ll be 3 years in April that we’ve had Cedric and Mara, and they are now 11 and 14.
 And then Precious, our first child we brought home through adoption is now 7.
 So they go from 7 up to 14.
 Cedric and Mara obviously when they came to us were both developmentally and emotionally way behind their siblings who are close in age.
 But now they really have caught up.
 I’m glad that they are where they are.
 It’s been the hardest thing we’ve ever done in our lives, but it’s possible, it’s totally possible.